 The twenty-third session of the Conference of the Parties (COP23) was held in Bonn, Germany from 6-17 November 2017.
 The conference was convened under the Presidency of Fiji.

 Key IEA Events

-As the world’s leading provider of solutions, analysis, and data, the IEA organised a number of key events at COP23 to share its latest analysis.
+As the world’s leading provider of solutions, analysis, and data for the gloabl energy transition, the IEA organised a number of key events at COP23 to share its latest analysis.

 Climate change publications

 IEA publishes extensively on energy and climate change issues.
 Explore key climate-related findings from the World Energy Outlook series, Energy Technology Perspectives 2017, market reports on Energy Efficiency and Renewables, as well as CO2 statistics and more.

 The IEA has attended COPs since the first meeting (COP1) in Berlin in order to provide expert advice and support on all facets of energy policy.
 Explore our past pages below:

 Climate-Energy Policies for Low-Carbon Transitions